pinankshah8-Aa/Smartplate-AI/README.md

 - Provide food-preparation and waste-reduction insights.
 - Display operational data through charts and dashboards.

-### ⚡ Real-Time Experience
+### ⚡ Responsive Experience

-- Live dashboard updates using Socket.IO.
+- Clean responsive interface for student and staff workflows.
-- Web Push reminders before meal-intent deadlines.
+- Light and dark mode support.
-- Responsive light and dark interfaces for different devices.
+- Designed for future real-time updates and notification support.

 ---